omega9656/learn-code/docs/learn/unit7/git/github.md

 ![switch branches or tags](../../../images/github/branches-tags.png)

+Notice also that on the top right you can click on the green button to download the code as a ZIP file or copy the repository URL in order clone it via `git clone`.

 To view commit history, click on the top right corner where it tells you the number of commits made on this repo.
 It should look something like this: